jdossgollin/environmental-data-science/website/topics.md

 [^1] -- _HW0 is ungraded_
 [^2] Bayesian Data Analysis by Gelman et al (free PDF available on the book's [website](http://www.stat.columbia.edu/~gelman/book/)).
+[^3] Regression and Other Stories by Gelman, Hill, and Vehtari (free PDF available on the book's [website](https://avehtari.github.io/ROS-Examples/index.html))

 ## Credits